Lift and Drag

 Required Thrust Power to overcome Drag Force

-Required thrust power to overcome the drag force can be calculated as
+The thrust power required to overcome the drag force can be calculated

 where